 Meredith Stensland, Sara Sanders, and Marla Berg-Weger

 Advance care planning (ACP) is the process of determining and documenting desired wishes for the end of one’s life.
 Referred to by such terms as end-of-life planning, advance (health) directives, and living wills, ACP is a relatively new concept within our society, having emerged as a social, political, and ethical issue in the United States only since the 1960s.
 Researchers and legislators have been challenged in their efforts to examine healthcare decision-making and design appropriate policy to guide practice.
 This article will define ACP, provide an overview of the history and evolution of the process and the associated legal and ethical issues, and describe the process with three specific populations.
 In addition, it examines the role of the social work profession in working with individuals and families on planning for the end of one’s life.

 Social workers’ understanding of professional values and ethics has matured considerably.
 During the earliest years of the profession’s history, social workers’ attention was focused primarily on cultivating a set of values upon which the mission of the profession could be based.
 More recently, social workers have developed comprehensive ethical standards to guide practitioners and decision-making frameworks that are useful when practitioners face difficult ethical dilemmas.
 Today’s social workers also have a better understanding of the relationship between their ethical decisions and potential malpractice risks.

 Social planning emphasizes the application of rational problem-solving techniques and data-driven approaches to identify, determine, and help coordinate services for target populations.
 Social planning is carried out by a myriad of organizations—from federal agencies to community organizations—attempting to solve problems ranging from child welfare to aging.
-The advantages and disadvantages of this empirically objective data-driven approach, including different forms, will be discussed along with past, current, and future trends within the field of social work.

 Ellen L. Csikai